 ‘The Reef paintings also reveal the bonds of family that transcend distance, connecting me to my grandson and family in Japan—how absence can create presence, and separation can forge new forms of intimacy.’

-OCEAN THREE
+OCEAN ROOM THREE